linebender/rfcs/rfcs/0007-pass-spec.md

 The **compose** pass runs top-down and assigns transforms to children.
 Transform-only layout changes (e.g. scrolling) should request compose instead of requesting layout.

-The framework automatically calls the `compose` methods of all widgets in the tree, in depth-first preorder, where child order is determined by their position in the `children_ids()` array.
+Masonry automatically calls the `compose` methods of all widgets in the tree, in depth-first preorder, where child order is determined by their position in the `children_ids()` array.

 ### Display passes